MicrosoftLearning/mslearn-databricks/Instructions/Exercises/UC-01-Populate-metastore.md

 ---
 lab:
-    title: 'Populate and navigate the Metastore in Unity Catalog'
+  title: Populate and navigate the Metastore in Unity Catalog
+  description: Unity Catalog provides a centralized governance solution for data assets
+    in Azure Databricks.
+The metastore serves as the top-level container in Unity Catalog, organizing data objects using a three-level namespace that provides boundaries for data isolation and access control.
+  duration: 30 minutes
+  level: 200
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Databricks
 ---

 # Populate and navigate the Metastore in Unity Catalog